 When you take damage, you have a 10% chance to grant you and your allies within 8 meters a damage shield that absorbs 12 k damage for 6 seconds.
 This effect can occur once every 15 seconds.

-I’m a firm believer in all pieces having tri-stat enchants on all pieces.
+I’m a firm believer in all pieces having tri-stat enchants.
 If you’re low on gold, then put tri-stat enchants on your major pieces (head / chest / legs), and the trait that you need most (probably magicka) on your minor pieces.
 Your goal for resources between gear set bonuses, enchants, and character points should be about 28k health, at least 30k magicka, and 15k stamina.
-Some groups will want to run more health (from 30 to 35k), and in that case using a set like Plague Doctor is probably the simplest way of reaching the health goal.
 My preference for stamina is to have enough to break free, dodge roll, sprint for 2 seconds (to be back in your position in the group), and be able to break free again just in case.
 Considering that magicka Templars tend to have low stamina regen, about 15k is the right amount to cover this.

-The jewellery enchants that will probably be best for most healers are two magicka regen and one magicka cost reduction, though there are some builds where three magicka regen are best, and others where one magicka regen, one magicka cost reduction, and one spell damage are best.
-As a healer, you need to know how each of the main skills that you use are affected by your spell damage (how much more healing or damage they do), and get a feel for how your group requires heals.
-If you’re continuously spamming spells, cost reduction is advantageous.
+The jewelry enchants that will probably be best for most healers are two magicka regen and one magicka cost reduction, though there are some builds where three magicka regen are best, and others where one magicka regen, one magicka cost reduction, and one spell damage are best.
+As a healer, you need to know how each of the skills that you use are affected by your spell damage vs maximum magicka (how much more healing or damage they do), and get a feel for how your group requires heals.
+If you tend to continuously spam spells, cost reduction is advantageous.
 If you have some delay in between casts and you have more casting down time then regen is likely best.
 There is no one true way, and each player needs to determine what is most efficient for their role and responsibilities.
 If you’re the type who doesn’t want to think about it and just wants to run something “good”, then go two regen and one cost reduction.

 One of your bars will need to be a resto staff.
 As to which resto staff you should run, your options are as follows:

-Your other bar will be either a sword and shield, or two swords.
-Here’s the comparison of both:
+Your other bar will be a sword and shield, two swords, or a destro staff (probably lightning).
+Here’s the comparison:

 Rounding out stats on your healer will be your Mundus stone.
-My preference is The Atronach for magicka recovery, though The Ritual for increased healing is likely the most efficient if your build and play style has sufficient magicka management.
+My preference is The Atronach for magicka recovery (letting me change a ring’s regen enchant which are more easily swapped as needed during a raid).
+The Ritual for increased healing is likely the most efficient if your build and play style has sufficient magicka management, or if you’re a pure raid healer.
 Other viable options could be The Mage for maximum magicka, or The Apprentice for increased Spell Damage.

 |Radiant Oppression (Jesus Beam)||If you don’t have this on your bar, you’re missing out on a lot of fun.
 Remember not to beam players who are at full health!|